Finch-API/finch-docs/docs/Development-Guides/Providers.md

 Zoho Payroll | `zoho_payroll` | <span style="color:goldenrod">Assisted</span> | <span style="color:goldenrod">Assisted</span>

 **these assisted providers are [**Pay Enabled**](../Product-Guides/Assisted-Connect-Flow.md#for-you), meaning initial connection time for connections that require pay is 14 days instead of 6 weeks*

+***these providers are [**Assisted Benefits Enabled**](../Product-Guides/Benefits-API.md#Using benefit metadata), meaning Finch has connected to the system already and is configured to support the system, including having mapped the benefits supported in the system*

 <!--
 type: tab